stepanblyschak/SONiC/doc/ACL_pytest.md

 - The *acl* directory here created, so that other test modules related to ACL test can be put here and ACL related fixtures, etc. can live in conftest.py
 - The *common* has common functionallity required by a set of tests.
 - *acstests* simply a symbolic link to acs PTF test scripts
-- *templates* direcotry contains ACL related templates
+- *templates* direcotry contains ACL related templates (configuration for ACL table, rules)
 - *loganalyzer* directory contains loganalyzer match/expect/ignore files